sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 - Maps (the built-in app)
 - Overcast

-*Universal links also prevent Velja from letting you open a link in the browser instead of the app.*
+*Universal links also prevent Velja from letting you open a link in the browser instead of the app.
+[Possible workaround.](https://lapcatsoftware.com/articles/universal-links2.html)*

 If your favorite service is in the above list, I would recommend contacting them and asking them to support opening a link directly in their app.
 That means being able to run the command `open -a AppName https://foo.com/link-to-project-or-meeting`.